System Architecture

 2. One user can have many licenses.

-3. One license can assign to ONLY ONE server.
+3. One license can be assigned to ONLY ONE server.

 4. One server per FQDN. (e.g. north-america\john-doe)